-- Reduces the inflammation of my bronchi;

-- Starts working 12 to 48 hours after the beginning of treatment;

-- Has a slow and gradual effect.
+- This maintenance medication is used to reduce the inflammation of my bronchi. - This maintenance medication starts working 12 to 48 hours after the beginning of treatment. - This maintenance medication has a slow and gradual effect. - To be effective, the inhaler must be taken regularly, every day, even in the absence of symptoms.